basho/basho_docs/source/languages/en/riakts/using/querying.md

 Before you begin querying, there are some guidelines to keep in mind:

-* Data may be stored and queried as Unicode.
+* Data may queried as Unicode or ASCII.
 * You must query in UTC/UNIX epoch milliseconds.
   * The parser will treat '2015-12-08 14:00 EDT' as a character literal/string/varchar, not a timestamp.
-* Secondary indexing (aka 2i) will not work with Riak TS.
+* Secondary indexing (2i) will not work with Riak TS.
-* Riak Search will not work with Riak TS.
+* Riak search will not work with Riak TS.
-* The `or` operator will work only for columns that are **not** in the primary key.
-To select multiple field values for primary key fields requires multiple queries.
+* The `or` operator will work only for columns that are NOT in the primary key.
+Multiple queries are required to select multiple values for primary key fields.

 Basic queries return the full range of values between two given times for a series in a family.
 To demonstrate, we'll use the same example table: